Tuition and Fees

 Refunds for College Credit Curriculum Courses

-• A 75 percent tuition refund is paid by the college to students who officially withdraw from class prior to or on the 10 percent point of the semester.
+• A 75% tuition refund is paid by the college to students who officially withdraw from class on or after the first day of the term through the 10% point of the term.

-• All curriculum student refunds are issued to students' BankMobile accounts or to the credit card used for tuition payment.
+• All curriculum student refunds are issued to students' BankMobile accounts or to the credit card used for the original tuition payment.
 During BankMobile activation, students may opt to receive refunds by electronic deposit to a personal bank account or through BankMobile's Vibe account.

 Refunds for Corporate and Continuing Education - Occupational Extension Courses